-We recognise that effective consultation with airlines and other stakeholders on potential changes to the structure of airport charges is important to ensure the proposals are understood and that its decisions are properly informed by stakeholder views.
-The table below shows how the initial engagement between November 2014 and January 2015 fits into the overall consultation process through to the 1 January 2016.
+We recognise that effective consultation with airlines and other stakeholders on potential changes to the structure of airport charges is important to ensure the proposals are understood and that decisions are properly informed by stakeholder views.
+The table below shows how this consultation has been undertaken.

-The publication of this document on 2 April 2015 is the start of our formal consultation on the airport's proposals to change the structure of charges at Heathrow.
-The formal consultation will run for a period of four months, and close at the end of 2 August 2015, with the decision implemented from 1 January 2016.
+The publication of this document on 5 August 2015 is the end of our formal consultation on the airport's proposals to change the structure of charges at Heathrow.
+A separate consultation on the level of airport charges applicable from 1 January 2016 will commence in August 2015.